-Right away we identified some major hurdles:
+Right away I identified some major hurdles:

 With only 48 hours to deliver a prototype there was no time for extensive research.
-Our approach was to identify the most effective programs currently in place and see if there was a way we can augment them digitally.
+Myr approach was to identify the most effective programs currently in place and see if there was a way we can augment them digitally.

-This is further supported by our research into the concept of ‘The Third Place’ coined by sociologist Ray Oldenburg.
+This is further supported by my research into the concept of ‘The Third Place’ coined by sociologist Ray Oldenburg.
 The ‘Third Place’ refers to a space that is not the home and not work, but a place where people can be social and feel safe to pursue community building activities.
 This sort of space has proven to be effective for improving community bonds and mental health.

-Our solution was to create a web app that allowed men to form groups and set team goals and events.
+My solution was to create a web app that allowed men to form groups and set team goals and events.
 A strong sense of camaraderie has seen many men through their darkest hours and we believe that it can work effectively here.

-Being a web app it is also more easily accessible, and we believe that encouraging men to support each other would be more effective than prompting a man individually.
+Being a web app it is also more easily accessible, and I believe that encouraging men to support each other would be more effective than prompting a man individually.
 Men are also quite task and goal orientated which we think this leverages quite well.